verisianHQ/core-contributor/README.md

 8) Check your run results in the `results` folder.
    - Note that there is a separate `results` folder for each test case, which contains only the information relevant to that particular case.
    - There will be a `results.json` file, with the code-produced rule output, and a `results.txt` file, which will summarise your results in a more human-readable format.
 Feel free to examine both.
    - Once you've run the rule, check to make sure there's nothing mentioned in the rule output - if the highlighting or validation in the validation sheet hasn't been done correctly, you will see notes about 'unvalidated highlights' and 'unhighlighted validations', and you can correct them.
-   - Ideally you see no notes, and the field 'Fully validated' labelled as 'Yes'.
+   - Ideally you see no notes, and `"validated": true` in the results.

 **_*IMPORTANT NOTE*_**\
 _Note that if the rule or test data is wrong (and you're getting unexpected errors or lacking errors you expect to see), you will almost certainly see some highlight/validation issues.
 In this case, obviously the priority is to correct the rule and test data before checking the highlights and validation!_